crowdagger/crowbook/guide/config.md

   in it.
 See the [template](templates.md) chapter for more information on the fields you can use.
 * `html.css` allows to set up a custom CSS file.
-You can also redefine the colours in a file and set it using `html.css.colours`.
+You can also redefine the colors in a file and set it using `html.css.colors`.
 * `html.css.add` allows you to add some specific lines of CSS in your book configuration file, that will be appended after the default CSS template.
 * `html.highlight.theme` is similar to `rendering.highlight.theme` but